Updated August 22, 2020

 Volunteering is when you spend time living in another country contributing to a cause for social good without being paid in return.

 I’ve never volunteered abroad myself so I’m definitely no authority on the matter.
-It looks like you could either go through a big volunteer agency or directly contact an NGO you want to work for to secure a position.
+You could either go through a big volunteer agency or directly contact an NGO you want to work to secure a position.
 (If it were me, I would opt for the latter because I feel I would have more control over the arrangements, but the former tactic offers advantages too, like more accountability and perhaps structure.)

 If you want to do service, here are some resources I know of:

 - Peace Corps – Peace Corps is a program uniquely available to Americans and run by the American government which places volunteers in locations around the world to work on community projects for 27 months.
 The application process is intense and landing a Peace Corps position is considered very prestigious.
 I’ll be completely frank: I am not the biggest Peace Corps fan.
 I look at the Peace Corps sometimes and wonder if its only meaningful contribution is that it helps volunteers get jobs later because they have a prestigious volunteer position on their CV.
-Then there’s the whole bit about PCV’s being raped while completing their service and Peace Corps sort of throwing their hands up and saying “Eh.
-It happens.”
-But maybe I’m being too harsh about Peace Corps – after all, everyone who has been through it and made it to the end has loved their experience – but you would think with all the volunteers they send out each year, you would hear something in the news about a program developed in a community by a Peace Corps volunteer that is making a difference in people’s lives.
-I tried Googling this and just came up with a bunch of Peace Corps propaganda from the institution itself.
-But definitely do your own research and make an informed decision about applying.
+Definitely do your own research and make an informed decision about applying.

 - There are many Peace Corps alternatives that offer different types of volunteer work, shorter time commitments, etc. – just do a Google search and you will be inundated with options